sylphlab/zen-coder/memory-bank/activeContext.md

 - Activity Bar Entry Changed.

 ## Active Decisions
-- **MCP Configuration & Client Lifecycle:** Shifted from UI/VSCode settings to dedicated JSON files (Global: `.../settings/mcp_settings.json`, Project: `.vscode/mcp_servers.json`).
-Updated JSON structure (object map, `disabled`, `env`, `alwaysAllow`).
-Settings UI now just provides buttons to open these files. `AiService` reads, merges, and watches these files. **MCP clients are now initialized on service start, reused across requests, and closed on dispose/reload, improving efficiency.**
+- **MCP Architecture:** Shifted from UI/VSCode settings to dedicated JSON files (Global: `.../settings/mcp_settings.json`, Project: `.vscode/mcp_servers.json`).
+All MCP client lifecycle management (init, retry, close), config handling, and tool fetching/caching is now handled by `McpManager`. `AiService` delegates MCP tasks.
+Settings UI displays status from `McpManager` and allows triggering retries.
 - **Image Upload:** Implemented UI and basic frontend logic.
 Backend needs updating (`SendMessageHandler`, `HistoryManager`, `AiService`).
 - **Markdown & Syntax Highlighting:** Implemented using `react-markdown` and `react-syntax-highlighter` (`vscDarkPlus` theme) in the frontend.
 Fixed initial webview loading issues by correcting root `tsconfig.json` references.
 - **Suggested Actions Implementation:** New strategy: AI appends JSON block with `suggested_actions` to the end of its text response. `StreamProcessor` parses this post-stream, sends actions to UI, and removes the block from history.
 Schema (`structuredAiResponseSchema`) only defines `suggested_actions`. `experimental_output` is not used.
 Text streaming relies on standard `text-delta` parts.